photo by db leonard

 Looking for QR codes to connect on your phone with us on social media?

 Bay Natives garden center is an amazing hidden gem near the end of Cesar Chavez, on the Southern Waterfront at India Basin.
 We offer a huge variety of drought tolerant California native plants that will bring your garden alive with bees, butterflies and birds.
 Jane Goodall recently wrote a book Seeds of Hope about how native plant gardening can be a powerful vehicle for restoring biodiversity in the world.
-How native plant gardening is the easiest and most direct thing we can do to change the world.

 We have art, chickens - and goats next door, fruit trees, veggies and most importantly drought tolerant native plants to solve your drought problems.
+2020 brought us two new neighbors, Heron's Head Nursery and The New Farm SF, which share the property with Bay Natives Nursery.

 California native plants don't like to be watered in the warm summer months - those conditions encourage root rot.
 California natives love a deep watering in the cool of winter, which is now!
 This encourages deep roots for drought tolerance.
 Strong El Nino patterns like this only come about once a decade.
 This is the opportunity of the decade to plant California natives to solve your drought problems, now!

-Designer Jon came to us with a botany degree a couple years ago, has a good sense of style with an amicable flair and he knows the plants.
+CA native landscape designer Jon came to us with a botany degree a couple years ago, has a good sense of style with an amicable flair and he knows the plants.

 It's been great fun getting to know the neighborhood.
 We've collaborated with the neighbors - Literacy For Environmental Justice, PG&E, The Bay Insitute, Rec & Park, Kayaks Unlimited, India Basin Neighborhood Association, Sea Scavenger, Nomad Gardens, Tunnel Top Park, Sustainable Crushing, Audubon...